Shape Your Future, Starting in Siegen

 After the very first lecture, I knew that this was the right place for me!

-It was clear early on that I wanted to continue studying math after school.
-In the end, I chose the University of Siegen and after the first lecture I knew: this is the right place for me!
+I knew early on after school that I wanted to keep studying math.
+I chose the University of Siegen, and after the first lecture, it hit me: this is the right place for me!

-If I had to start from scratch, I would probably make different decisions here and there.
-But I would definitely start studying math in Siegen again.
+If I had to start again from scratch, I might well make some decisions differently.
+But studying math in Siegen is not one of them.

 What you can expect from studying mathematics